MuhammadSaqlain0978/MuhammadSaqlain0978/README.md

 ### About Me:
 I'm Muhammad Saqlain, a Final-Year Computer Science student passionate about building scalable and efficient solutions.
-My current skillset includes practical experience in Flutter for mobile app development, React for web development, foundational knowledge of containerization with Docker, and an understanding of AWS fundamentals.
+My current skillset includes practical experience in React for web development, Flutter for mobile app development, , foundational knowledge of containerization with Docker, and an understanding of AWS fundamentals.
 I'm actively expanding my expertise in the DevOps ecosystem and exploring the world of front-end development with React.
 Eager to contribute to innovative projects and continuously learn within a collaborative environment.

 -  How to reach me: msaqlain.0978@gmail.com
 -  Linkedin: https://www.linkedin.com/in/muhammad-saqlain-0978/